 It’s unlikely that this simplistic look at keywords is still a Google ranking factor.
 But there’s plenty of evidence to suggest that including keywords and using natural language in your content improves rankings.
 Doing so reinforces your site’s relevance for a particular term and enhances the user experience.

-It’s also a measure you can use as you perform a SERP analysis for your keyword idea.
+It’s also an excellent metric to incorporate into your competitive analysis.
 Google your intended keyword or use a tool like Clearscope.io and dig into the data behind the results that appear on Google page one.
 This includes length and type of content, number and type of inbound links and, yes, keyword density.

 Note the keyword density for content that’s actually performing well in the search engine results pages for your focus keyword.
 That’s a good ballpark number to aim for in your own content.